MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

    What is the capital of France?
     ```

-    The agent should not engage in a conversation about European capitals!
+    The agent shouldn't engage in a conversation about European capitals!
 It should redirect the topic to HR policies and procedures.

 1. Now try this: